georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 Recurrent neural networks, also known as RNNs, are a class of neural networks that allow previous outputs to be used as inputs while having hidden states.
 They are typically as follows:
 <figure style="align-content: center">
 <img src="assets/rnn_demo_stanford.png">
-<figcaption style="align-content: center">Fig 2:A block diagram of a generic RNN network</figcaption>
+<figcaption style="align-content: center">Fig 2.
+A block diagram of a generic RNN network</figcaption>
 </figure>
 <p>Such networks are mainly used in the field of Natural language processing and Speech recognition.
 However, RNN networks also experience a phenomena known as exploding/vanishing gradient problem.
 It happens when the network finds it difficult to capture long term dependencies because of multiplicative gradient that can be exponentially decreasing/increasing with respect to the number of layers.